What do meditation and migraines have to do with each other? Meditation is proven to help reduce stress and migraine attacks.

 To help you learn how to meditate you can use CD's or instant downloads.
 They all need to be tweaked for migraines.

 But you don't have to do that!
-I have a whole section on meditation and migraines for you to practice with:
+I have a whole section on meditation and migraines for you to practice with and a course.
+Here are the links:

 20 minutes twice a day is recommended for the best results.